sunpech/sunpech.github.io/_drafts/2016-03-28-batman-v-superman-dawn-of-justice-review.md

 ![Batman vs Superman](/public/images/blog/batman-v-superman.jpg)

-I [reviewed Man of Steel](/2013/06/man-of-steel-review) several years ago and gave it a generally positive review for *sci-fi Superman* reimagining.
+I [reviewed Man of Steel](/2013/06/man-of-steel-review) several years ago and gave it a generally positive review for a *sci-fi Superman* reimagining.
+I compared its grittiness to [Injustice: Gods Among Us](https://en.wikipedia.org/wiki/Injustice:_Gods_Among_Us), and Batman V Superman followed the same tone.
+And it's not suprising, given the the director was [Zack Snyder](http://www.imdb.com/name/nm0811583/).
+He was the producer and/or director for a number of films with a dark tone such as [300](http://www.imdb.com/title/tt0416449/), [Watchmen](http://www.imdb.com/title/tt0409459/), and [Sucker Punch](http://www.imdb.com/title/tt0978764/).
+It's as if DC executives liked [Christopher Nolan](http://www.imdb.com/name/nm0634240/)'s Batman films so much that they decided to make the entire DC cinematic universe in a similar fashion.

 #### Zack Snyder